dominikpanzer/cacamber-BDD-for-ABAP/README.md

 You will find a product vision as well as all architectural decisions for Cacamber documented as Architecture Decision Records [in this folder](https://github.com/dominikpanzer/cacamber-BDD-for-ABAP/tree/main/architecture) of the repository.

 ## How to support this project
 PRs are welcome!
-You can also just pick one of the test list entries from above and implement the solution or implement your own idea.
+You can also just pick one of the test list entries from above and implement the solution, add your favourite language or implement your own idea.
 Fix a bug.
 Improve the docs... whatever suits you.
 Please keep the current [ADRs](https://github.com/dominikpanzer/cacamber-BDD-for-ABAP/tree/main/architecture) in mind.

 Greetings,